 Wait - how do I choose my seats?
 Although picking your seat is essential to buying tickets and rebooking, it flew over our radar.
 We added these flows in to make the experience more cohesive.

 Chatbots?
-No thanks An initial concept we had for rebooking was a chatbot, alongside our self-select options.
-Interviewees noted that self-selection was quicker and disliked chatbots in general.
+No thanks Interviewees noted that self-selection was quicker for rebooking and disliked chatbots in general.
 We replaced the chatbot with the ability to talk to a CSA online.

-The app looks kind of stale Overall, our interviewees felt the app worked.
-However, it felt a bit too clean and not exciting/energetic like a travel app.
-We added in additional screens with illustrations to help people still get the "Snowflake" experience with less CSA interactions.
+The app looks kind of stale Interviewees felt the app lacked visual friendliness.
+We added in additional illustrations to help flyers get the "Snowflake" experience, even with less CSA interactions.

-We took this feedback and implemented edits that were essential to our final deliverable, ensuring functionality, a guided user experience, and customer delight, better aligning with our design goals.
+We iterated to ensure functionality, a guided user experience, and customer delight, better aligning with our design goals.
 Below are the main flows after iteration.

 Onboarding to introduce linking to users.